tayyyTF/TF2ServerForNoobs/README.md

 This is the easiest to use "one-click" installer for a dedicated TF2 server!

 This project was initially started to allow people to use cloud-based virtual private servers for hosting their own TF2 servers.
-Take advantage of cheaper, hourly billing by being able to quickly and effortlessly spin-up and destroy, a dedicated TF2 server.
+Take advantage of cheaper, hourly billing by being able to quickly and effortlessly spin-up and destroy a dedicated TF2 server.

 No more messing around with SteamCMD.
 No more visiting serveme.tf and seeing nothing available for rent.
 Why pay to operate a server 24/7 when you only need it for a few hours a day?